What You Need To Know About California’s Numerous Marijuana Laws

 Commercial Cultivation or Sale of Marijuana in California

 California’s Medicinal and Adult-Use Cannabis Regulation and Safety Act provides the foundation for all state laws concerning the production and sale of both recreational and medical marijuana.
 Are you wishing to establish a marijuana business?
-Then you must obtain a license from one or more of the California agencies listed above depending on what your business will actually do.
+Then you must obtain a license from one or more of the California agencies listed above depending on what your business will do.
 You also need to obtain a permit from your city or county.
 Local California governments do, however, have the right to limit or even ban marijuana-related businesses within their respective jurisdictions.

 In general, marijuana shops and dispensaries cannot sell tobacco or alcohol products.
 They may also not allow their customers to consume such products on their premises.
 You may want your business to sell marijuana for recreational usage.
 Be prepared to pay not only a 15% excise tax but also a state cultivation tax of $9.25 per ounce of flower and $2.75 per ounce of leaf.